Legendary Bollywood singer Asha Bhosle dies aged 92

 Prime Minister Narendra Modi said he was “deeply saddened” by her death.

-In a post on X, the President of India, Droupadi Murmu, said her death is “an irreparable loss to music lovers.”
+In a post on X, Indian President Droupadi Murmu said her death is “an irreparable loss to music lovers”.

-Often compared to Mangeshkar – revered as “India’s nightingale” who died in 2022 – Bhosle forged her own path, embracing genres from pop to folk.
+Often compared with Mangeshkar – revered as “India’s nightingale” who died in 2022 – Bhosle forged her own path, embracing genres from pop to folk.

 Her early life was marked by struggle, including a turbulent marriage at 16.